 Important

-directory and vcs
+directory path and the vcs

 array: